 Bio

-Tamara Hodges, Ed.D., is a Clinical Associate Professor in the Department of Educational Psychology.
+Dr. Tamara Hodges is a Licensed Psychologist and a Clinical Associate Professor in the Department of Educational Psychology.
 Dr. Hodges received her B.S. in general education/special education from Oral Roberts University.
-She received her master’s degree and Ed.D. from Baylor University in Educational Psychology.
+She obtained her master’s degree and Ed.D. in Educational Psychology from Baylor University.

-Her primary scholarly interests are in the areas of classroom management, behavior and therapeutic interventions.
-She is a member of the National Association of School Psychology and Texas Association of School Psychology.
-Dr. Hodges presents at numerous professional conferences and enjoys mentoring students.
+She is a member of the National Association of School Psychology, the American Psychological Association, and the Texas Association of School Psychology.
+Dr. Hodges presents at numerous professional conferences, provides workshops for schools in the community, and enjoys mentoring students.